Citytracking/toner/README.md

-toner
+Toner
 --

-"toner" is the name of the Stamen B+W tiles used for the Dotspotting project.
+"Toner" is the name of the map tiles, and Mapnik stylesheets, used for the Dotspotting project.

-How to use toner
+How to use Toner
 --

 (TBW)